shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal-effect/README.md

+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal Effect

 This document details how to create an expanding card effect using only CSS.
 This technique utilizes transitions and transforms to achieve a visually appealing animation without the need for JavaScript.
 The card expands smoothly when hovered over, revealing additional content.